 28.7 x 35.8 cm ⏐ 11.3 x 14.1 in (300dpi)

 AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY

 Editorial use only.

 Enrico Fermi.
 Portrait of the Italian-US nuclear physicist Enrico Fermi (1901-1954).
 Fermi modified classical statistical mechanics, contributing to the Fermi-Dirac distribution, a fundamental part of statistical physics.
 Fermi won the 1938 Nobel Prize for Physics for his work on using neutrons to initiate nuclear reactions.
 He lived in the USA from 1938, building the world's first atomic pile (reactor) in 1942.
 He joined the atomic bomb project at Los Alamos, New Mexico, USA, in 1944.
-The element fermium is named in his honour.
+Photographed on 26 March 1948.
 THIS IMAGE MAY NOT BE USED TO STATE OR IMPLY THE ENDORSEMENT BY AIP OF ANY PRODUCT OR SERVICE.

 Model release not available.
 Property release not required.